 |Paragraph numbers, available on the web||

 Janes, Daniela.
 "Truth and History: Representing the Aura in The Englishman's Boy."
 Studies in Canadian Literature/Études en Litteratures Canadienne, vol. 27, no. 1, 2002, pars.
 1-24, journals.lib.unb.ca/index.php/scl/article/view/12808/13805.

 In-text: (Janes, par.
 3).

-Note: See MLA Handbook (86), place comma after author's name when referring to numbering systems other than page numbers (such as paragraphs, chapters, or lines).
+Note: See MLA Handbook (244), place comma after author's name when referring to numbering systems other than page numbers (such as paragraphs, chapters, or lines).